Atsantiago/NMSU_Scripts/prof-tools/README.md

 - Maya 2020+ (Python 3.x)
 - Windows, macOS, or Linux

+## Troubleshooting

+If you encounter installation issues:

+1. **"'str' object is not callable" error**: This has been fixed in the latest version.
+Make sure you're using the most recent files.

+2. **Version loading warnings**: The system will automatically fall back to a working version if the dynamic version loading fails.

+3. **Manual verification**: After dragging the installer, check Maya's script editor for any error messages.

 ## License

 MIT License - See LICENSE file for details